Curious Case with MySQL Replication

 Conclusion.
 I would like to say do not use custom replication filtering and this solves potential issues, but first of all there are many cases where replication filters are very useful and as with any more or less complex incident there were several factors that in particular combination triggered the issue.
 MySQL temp directory was placed on a smaller volume on the new master and this fact was overlooked.
 When decision was made to disable binary logging for stored procedures not all test cases were considered, like what happens if procedure fails.
 Finally, I would expect connection pool to be able to save connection session variables and restore them when connection is recycled.

 This incident had serious impact on the customer’s production system, but it was also a good lesson on how even very unlikely scenarios can happen and how looking at the problem from different angles can help to reveal the real root cause.

-5 comments on “Curious Case with MySQL Replication”
+5 Responses to “Curious Case with MySQL Replication”